fengyanshi/fengyanshi.github.io/slope_1d_info.rst

   (refer to :ref:`info_sponge` for example of 2D sponge case)

   **Keep the default values** for the :code:`PHYSICS, NUMERICS, WET-DRY, BREAKING,` and :code:`WAVE AVERAGE` sections.
-Refer to :ref:`example_breaking` for a sample wave breaking scheme.
+Refer to :ref:`section-definitions` for a description of all parameters.

   Set the :code:`ETA` and :code:`MASK` output files to TRUE: